TULiberalArts/Asian-and-Middle-Eastern-Languages-and-Studies/pages/next-stops.md

 ---
 title: Next Stops
-meta-keywords: 'transfer, apply, visit, College of Liberal Arts'
 permalink: /next-stops/
 layout: page
-published: true
+keywords: 'transfer, apply, visit, College of Liberal Arts'
 meta-description: >-
   Our students go on to careers and graduate education in a wide range of fields.
 Learn more or apply now.
+published: true
 ---

 Our students go on to careers and graduate education in a wide range of fields, from business and government to education and the media.
 In addition to language skills, our programs provide students with talents that prove useful in many professions.
 You will graduate with strong experience in written and oral communication, multicultural and interpersonal relations, analytical and creative thinking, and research and information literacy.